How To Prepare For A Recession In A Perfect Storm

 Review Your Budget

 It is essential to review your budget, spending, debt levels, and ways to reduce spending to save more.
-When inflation is high, it is more challenging to reduce spending because the cost of your goods is higher than the 2% target.
+When inflation is high, it is more challenging to reduce spending because the cost of goods exceeds the 2% target.
 The potential of a recession may mean losing a job if you work in an industry susceptible to economic downturns.
-If so, tightening your budget and living stingy may be in order.
+If so, tightening your budget and living frugally may be in order.

 Reduce Your Debt When Interest Rates Rise

-You’ll need to continue to pay off your debt on time, avoiding late charges.
+You’ll need to continue paying off your debt on time to avoid late charges.
 Consider options depending on your finances and debt situation.

-A recent survey found that 92% of fully employed student loan borrowers are worried that rising costs will make it harder to afford their payments, and one in three borrowers will need to cut back on necessities–food, rent, and healthcare–to be able to make payments.
+A recent survey found that 92% of fully employed student loan borrowers are worried that rising costs will make it harder to afford their payments, and one in three borrowers will need to cut back on necessities — food, rent, and healthcare — to make payments.

 Eliminate Credit Card Balances

 Eliminate those toxic card balances that grow faster than your income.
-Carrying credit card balances is dangerous, and find options like balance transfer credit card, debt snowball, or avalanche method, or get a debt consolidation loan.
+Carrying credit card balances is dangerous, and finding options like a balance transfer credit card, a debt snowball, or the avalanche method, or getting a debt consolidation loan.

-If you have at least a FICO credit score of 670, you should consider getting a balance transfer, a type of credit card that allows you to move your card balance to another card with a 0% APR for a time, but there may be fees.
+If you have a FICO credit score of at least 670, you should consider getting a balance transfer, a type of credit card that lets you move your balance to another card with a 0% APR for a time, though there may be fees.

 Snowball or avalanche methods may take time to pay off your balance.
-The avalanche method is more appropriate for large card balances as it targets higher costs first.
+The avalanche method is more appropriate for large card balances because it targets higher-cost charges first.
 A debt consolidation plan may be another option, allowing you to move your debt, including the card balance, to a personal loan.
-While you won’t get the 0% APR, personal loans should offer lower rates than that charged by credit card issuers.
+While you won’t get the 0% APR, personal loans should offer lower rates than those charged by credit card issuers.

 Reduce Spending, Especially For Discretionary Spending

-Review your budget, looking for ways to save more and reduce unnecessary discretionary spending.
+Review your budget to find ways to save more and reduce unnecessary discretionary spending.
 Look for low-hanging fruit to cut out spending:

 Boost Your Emergency Savings Account